 Since the commencement of our operations in 2015, we have devoted substantially all of our resources in support of our product development efforts, hiring personnel, raising capital to support and expand such activities and providing general and administrative support for these operations.
-We have not generated any revenue from product sales and have funded our operations primarily from the issuance of convertible promissory notes, private placements of our preferred stock and with proceeds from our previous collaboration with GlaxoSmithKline, or GSK.
-We have incurred a net loss of \$21.1 million and \$0.3 million during the years ended December 31, 2019 and 2018, and \$59.8 million and \$7.9 million during the six months ended June 30, 2020 and 2019, respectively, and we expect to continue to incur significant losses for the foreseeable future.
-As of June 30, 2020, we had an accumulated deficit of \$86.4 million.
+We have not generated any revenue from product sales and have funded our operations primarily from our initial public offering ("IPO") completed in July 2020, the issuance of convertible promissory notes, private placements of our preferred stock and with proceeds from our previous collaboration with GlaxoSmithKline, or GSK.
+We incurred a net loss of \$91.4 million and \$21.1 million during the years ended December 31, 2020 and 2019, respectively, and \$19.4 million and \$8.7 million during the three months ended March 31, 2021 and 2020, respectively, and we expect to continue to incur significant losses for the foreseeable future.
+As of March 31, 2021, we had an accumulated deficit of \$137.4 million.
+At March 31, 2021, we had cash, cash equivalents, restricted cash and short-term investments of \$299.7 million.

-We expect our operating expenses to significantly increase as we continue to develop and seek regulatory approvals for our product candidates, engage in other research and development activities to expand our pipeline of product candidates, maintain and expand our intellectual property portfolio, and ultimately establish a sales organization and operate as a public company.
+We expect our operating expenses to significantly increase as we continue to develop and seek regulatory approvals for our product candidates, engage in other research and development activities to expand our pipeline of product candidates, maintain and expand our intellectual property portfolio, and ultimately establish a commercial organization.
+We have also incurred increased operating expenses since becoming a public company, which we expect will further increase when we are no longer able to rely on certain "emerging growth company" exemptions we are afforded under the Jumpstart Our Business Startups Act (the "Jobs Act") as further described under "-Jobs Act" below.
 Our net losses may fluctuate significantly from quarter-to-quarter and year-to-year, depending on the timing of our clinical trials, and our expenditures on other research and development activities.

-We will need substantial additional funding, in addition to the net proceeds of our IPO, to support our continuing operations and pursue our long-term development strategy.
-We may seek additional funding through the issuance of our common stock, other equity or debt financings or collaborations or partnerships with other companies.
+We will need substantial additional funding to support our continuing operations and pursue our long-term development strategy.
+We may seek additional funding through the issuance of our common stock, other equity or debt financing or collaborations or partnerships with other companies.
 The amount and timing of our future funding requirements will depend on many factors, including the pace and results of our clinical development efforts for our product candidates and other research, development and manufacturing activities.
 We may not be able to raise additional capital on terms acceptable to us, or at all.
 Any failure to raise capital as and when needed would compromise our ability to execute on our business plan and may cause us to significantly delay, scale back or discontinue the development of some of our programs or curtail any efforts to expand our product pipeline.